isaac-jordan/GrubGrabber/README.md

 # Grub Grabber
 University of Glasgow - WAD2 Group Project

-This application will provide users with personalised recommendations for places to get food.
+Grub Grabber is a web application designed to give users (anonymous or signed in) easy-to-access lunch destination suggestions.
+The suggestions include places like cafes, restaurants, bars that serve food, as well as cheaper daily options such as supermarkets, and convenience stores.

+Grub Grabber makes use of the [Google Maps Javascript API v3](https://developers.google.com/maps/documentation/javascript/) to provide details about places.

-See Design folder for the design documentation.
+See the Design folder for design documentation including wireframes, database structure, and user personas.

 ## Installation